Clyde Edwards-Helaire: Personal life

 In December 2018, Edwards-Helaire was involved in a fatal self-defense shooting in Scotlandville, Louisiana.
 Edwards-Helaire and teammate Jared Small met 18-year old Kobe Johnson in an arranged electronics sale.
 When the meeting took place, Johnson pulled a gun and tried to rob them, at which point one of the players pulled their own gun and fatally shot him.
 Authorities did not reveal which player fired the fatal shots.
+As a result of the shooting, Edwards-Helaire suffers from post-traumatic stress disorder and has been open about his struggles and how it has occasionally caused him to miss practice or other things in his life.
+He received a heroism award from the Uvalde Foundation for Kids after shielding a teenager from gunfire during a shooting at the Chiefs' Super Bowl LVIII parade.

 His surname is taken from his biological father (Edwards) and his stepfather (Helaire).
 He legally had it changed after meeting with an attorney at fourteen years old, keeping his biological father's last name out of respect while honoring his stepfather for his presence during his upbringing.

 Edwards-Helaire's sister Madee has a form of Muscular dystrophy, and appeared on the MDA Kevin Hart Kids Telethon.